woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/contributing/javascript-testing.md

 To set up to run e2e tests:

--   `npm run build:e2e-test` builds the assets (js/css), you can exclude this step if you've already got built files to test with.
+-   `npm run build` builds the assets (js/css), you can exclude this step if you've already got built files to test with.
 -   `npm run wp-env start` to start the test environment

     Then, to run the tests: